 - (a) Grant of Performance Shares.
 Subject to the terms and conditions of the Plan, Performance Shares may be granted to Participants at any time as shall be determined by the Administrator, in its sole discretion.
-The Administrator shall have complete discretion to determine (i) the number of Shares subject to a Performance Share award granted to any Participant (provided that during any fiscal year of the Company, no Participant shall be granted more than 200,000 units of Performance Shares), and (ii) the conditions that must be satisfied, which typically will be based principally or solely on achievement of performance milestones but may include a service-based component, upon which is conditioned the grant or vesting of Performance Shares.
+The Administrator shall have complete discretion to determine (i) the number of Shares subject to a Performance Share award granted to any Participant (subject to the annual limitation under Section 6(c)(ii) of the Plan), and (ii) the conditions that must be satisfied, which typically will be based principally or solely on achievement of performance milestones but may include a service-based component, upon which is conditioned the grant or vesting of Performance Shares.
 Performance Shares shall be granted in the form of units to acquire Shares.
 Each such unit shall be the equivalent of one Share for purposes of determining the number of Shares subject to an Award.
 Until the Shares are issued, no right to vote or receive dividends or any other rights as a shareholder shall exist with respect to the units to acquire Shares. - (b) Other Terms.
 The Administrator, subject to the provisions of the Plan, shall have complete discretion to determine the terms and conditions of Performance Shares granted under the Plan.
 Performance Share grants shall be subject to the terms, conditions, and restrictions determined by the Administrator at the time the stock is awarded, which may include such performance-based milestones as are determined appropriate by the Administrator.
 The Administrator may require the recipient to sign a Performance Shares agreement as a condition of the award.
 Any certificates representing the Shares of stock awarded shall bear such legends as shall be determined by the Administrator. - (c) Performance Share Award Agreement.
 Each Performance Share grant shall be evidenced by an agreement that shall specify such other terms and conditions as the Administrator, in its sole discretion, shall determine.